 Corporate archives: an invaluable asset, or an expensive burden?
-Perceptions of the archive range from active resource to pointless distraction.
+Perceptions of the archive range from active resources to a pointless distraction.
 Wherever your corporation falls on this spectrum, deciding what materials to keep is challenging.
-Here are four ways to improve your corporate archive, focusing on what material to save and how to get started.
+Here are four tips and examples to improve your corporate archive, focusing on what material to save and how to get started.

-Tip #1: Don’t confuse a records management programs with an archive.
+Tip #1: Don’t confuse a records management program with an archive.

 The average office worker receives 121 emails a day and uses 10,000 pieces of paper per year.
 For a company like Google, with 20 years of business and 70,000 employees, that’s a lot of information.
 A records management program can help identify and maintain control over these working or “active” documents.
 Although these records are organized and accessible, that does not mean they are “archived” or even belong in a corporate archive.